pall-g/pine-marten-camera-trap-protocols/README.md

 5. compares naive occupancy using Fisher's exact test;
 6. models event counts using a negative-binomial generalised linear model with the natural logarithm of trap nights as an offset;
-7. analyses time to first detection using a time-to-event approach, with non-detected stations treated as right-censored observations, and compares protocols using a log-rank test; and
+7. analyses time to first detection using a time-to-event approach, with non-detected stations treated as right-censored observations, and compares protocols using a log-rank test;
 8. analyses time to first revisit using Kaplan-Meier curves, a log-rank test, a Cox model and restricted mean survival time.
 9. repeats the event-rate and revisit analyses using a 60-minute independent-event threshold as a sensitivity analysis.